Metis Trading Up 0.1% Over Last 7 Days (MTS)

 Metis Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Metis directly using US dollars.
-Investors seeking to acquire Metis should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Metis using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Metis directly using U.S. dollars.
+Investors seeking to trade Metis should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Metis using one of the exchanges listed above.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.